karenying/blog.karenying.com/content/posts/2020-07-03--50-shades-of-dark-mode-gray.md

 ## Anatomy of a Dark Mode App

-Across my analysis of various apps and sites, I’ve noticed a some general patterns that most dark mode apps follow.
+Across my analysis of various apps and sites, I’ve noticed a some general patterns that most dark mode apps follow:

 ![](https://cdn-images-1.medium.com/max/3064/1*YqtLqlYsT_NSetfGfbhetQ.png)